 A Roman house at Carthage is called Villa of the Aviary because of a large mosaic depicting birds.
 Peacocks were a very decorative subject and in some cases their feathers were depicted on their own to form an ornamental pattern as at Thysdrus.

-Roman sculpture is best known for the likeness to reality of its statues, unlike the Greek ones where subjects were idealized.
-This interest for real things transpires from the accuracy by which sea creatures are depicted in Roman mosaics.
+Roman portraits of emperors are known for their likeness to reality.
+The same approach is evident in the accuracy by which sea creatures are depicted in Roman mosaics.
 The sea of the mosaic above is not populated by elegant dolphins, but by a catalogue of creatures which resembles an illustration of an old encyclopaedia.
 The mosaic shows fishing as an "industrial" as well as a recreational activity.
 See another mosaic showing an angler at the Museum of Tripoli and a relief on a silver bowl found in Algeria (anglers always wear a hat).

 Decorative mosaics: (left) two "kantharos" (a jar with a grapevine growing from it which was a symbol of Dionysus, see a more lively mosaic at Thysdrus); (right) birds and flowers

-After the declaration of the Tunisian Protectorate, French authorities started a systematic survey of the some 200 henchir, (sites with ancient ruins) listed by Victor Guèrin in Voyage archéologique dans la Régence de Tunis - 1862.
-The number of mosaics which were discovered was so high that as a general rule those regarded as merely decorative ended on the floors of the Museum of Bardo and only a few of them on its walls.
+After the declaration of the Tunisian Protectorate, French authorities began a systematic survey of the some 200 henchir, (sites with ancient ruins) listed by Victor Guérin in Voyage archéologique dans la Régence de Tunis - 1862.
+The number of mosaics which were discovered was so high that as a general rule those regarded as merely decorative ended on the floors of the Museum and only a few of them on its walls.